-CPT 96127 is a billing code used for administering screenings, such as the Patient Health Questionnaire (PHQ-9).
-The CPT code 96127 description covers brief emotional or behavioral assessments performed with standardized instruments.
+CPT code 96127 is a billing code used for conducting brief emotional and behavioral assessments performed with standardized instruments.
+CPT 96127 may be used for administering screenings, such as the Patient Health Questionnaire (PHQ-9).
 It includes scoring and documentation and refers to tools like depression inventories, substance abuse risk screenings and attention-deficit/hyperactivity disorder (ADHD) scales.
 You can use it as part of initial screening or as a method of monitoring.

 This code is fairly versatile, as you can use it:

 - For patients already being treated for mental illness.

 - At any point during care, including post-hospitalization or new diagnoses.

 - With most major insurance providers, including Medicare.

 - When administered by a qualified healthcare professional, not just psychiatrists.

 - With multiple assessments — up to four — per session.

 Of course, some payers may have specific requirements for reimbursing this code, but for the most part, this is a broad code offering more billing opportunities for mental health providers and other clinicians.
 It functions as a CPT code for anxiety screening, depression scales, substance abuse testing and many other screens.